ewe2/ewe2.ninja/content/stuff/music/revolution.md

 ---
 title: "Revolution In The Head: An appraisal of Ian MacDonald's *Revolution in the Heart*"
+revision: 3
-date: "2018-08-10"
+date: '2018-08-10'
 toc: true
 tags:
  - music
  - criticism
  - essays

 ---

 ### We all wanna change the world